Designing for engagement

 Problem

-Sharp drop-offs after the first few sections
+Sharp drop-offs after the first sections

-Poor visibility of key calls-to-action
+Poor visibility of key CTAs

 The reports were content-rich — but the experience felt static and dense.

-Increase engagement without oversimplifying complex enterprise insights.
+The challenge: Increase engagement without oversimplifying complex enterprise insights.

 Research and discovery